Quantum Information Ordering and Differential Privacy: Characteristic Region of -Differentially Private Quantum Mechanisms

 \section{Characteristic Region of $(\eps,\delta)$-Differentially Private Quantum Mechanisms}

 In this section, we introduce the concept of the characteristic region of a quantum mechanism that satisfies $(\eps,\delta)$-quantum differential privacy (QDP) as defined in \cite[Definition $2$]{ZY2017}.
 The characteristic region provides a geometric representation of the trade-offs between the privacy parameters $\eps$ and $\delta$ for a given private quantum mechanism.
-To illustrate this concept, we consider the following definition of a pair of quantum states to be $(\eps,\delta)$-DP.
+To illustrate this concept, consider a hypothesis test between two quantum states $\rho$ and $\sigma$ over a finite dimensional Hilbert space $H$ as follows,